Saber Healthcare Blog & Newsroom

 Another reason that Chef Moe wanted to start this program was because some residents have to manage their weight.
 He believes that if a resident smelled the fresh bread while it was baking, it will trigger their appetite and make them interested in eating the food.
 This is immensely helpful for residents who may need assistance eating and managing their weight.

-When the Fresh Bread program at Saber began, the leadership teams encouraged the dietary teams to apply and participate.
-Chad Isabelle, RVPO of the North Carolina region, held the first fresh bread training with the North Carolina administrators and dietitians.
+When the Fresh Bread program began, the leadership teams encouraged the dietary teams to apply and participate.
+Chad Isabelle, RVPO of the North Carolina region, held the first fresh bread training with the affiliated North Carolina administrators and dietitians.
 The training showed them the ease of making bread in-house and how they could use the tools available to them to achieve making fresh bread for the residents each day.
-Eventually, this program grew and so did the number of participating communities in the Saber family.
+Eventually, this program grew and so did the number of participating communities.

 Bread baked using the Fresh Bread recipe